CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 ```
 [Typical architecture of a regression neural network](#typical-architecture-of-a-regression-neural-network)
 [Back to top](#contents)
+##### Evaluation metrics
+tf.keras.losses.your_loss

+Regression:
+mae mean of absolute errors
+mse mean of squared errors, sensitive to outliners
+huber combination of the above two

+Binary classification
+Accuracy Out of 100 predictions, how many does your model get correct?
+E.g. 95% accuracy means it gets 95/100 predictions correct.
+Precision Proportion of true positives over total number of samples.
+Higher precision leads to less false positives (model predicts 1 when it should've been 0).
+Recall Proportion of true positives over total number of true positives and false negatives (model predicts 0 when it should've been 1).
+Higher recall leads to less false negatives.
+F1-score Combines precision and recall into one metric.
+1 is best, 0 is worst.
+Confusion matrix	Compares the predicted values with the true values in a tabular way, if 100% correct, all values in the matrix will be top left to bottom right (diagnol line).
+Classification report	Collection of some of the main classification metrics such as precision, recall and f1-score.
 ##### Find ideal learning rate
 ```
 # Create a learning rate scheduler callback